There are some simple changes you can make that will make a big difference to your single-use plastic consumption. Here are our top suggestions:

 • Be a conscious consumer. pebble magazine and Jen Gale’s ‘sustainable(ish)‘ are two great places to start if you’re not sure what this means!

-• Get involved with local beach cleans
+• Get involved with local beach cleans to reduce plastic pollution and the impacts of microplastics in the environment

 REUSE